overview/docs2csv/README.md

 **Viewing the original files from Overview**

-The extracted text will be shown in the Overview documetn viewer, but not the original document pages.
+The extracted text will be shown in the Overview document viewer, but not the original document pages.
 You can view the original files in your browser via Overview's "source file" links, if you start up a simple web server like this:

     python -m SimpleHTTPServer